JdMDE/ppamlib/README.md

 It includes four test programs:

-pardis: Parallel calculation of distance/dissimilarity matrix from a jmatrix with data
+pardis: Parallel calculation of distance/dissimilarity matrix from a jmatrix with data.

 parpam: Parallel implementation of the Partitioning Around Medoids (PAM) algorithm from a distance matrix.

 parsil: Parallel calculation of the silhouette of each points after the clustering has been applied.

 tdvalue: Calculation of the value of the optimization function of the PAM algorithm for a given clusterization result.

 These library uses the library jmatlib (see https://github.com/JdMDE/jmatlib) which therefore needs to be